-The host couple, Jason and Charity, opened Shearwater Cove in 2016 with two bookable yurts.
+Owners, Jason and Charity, opened Shearwater Cove in 2016 with two bookable yurts.
 Today there are four you can choose from.
 The round tent structures offer a distinctly unique experience compared to a traditional cabin.
 Plenty of warm light streams in from the sky light above, and the circular shape creates an airy, natural environment.
 Nightly rates include round-trip water taxi transportation to and from the Cove, an oceanfront yurt rental, unlimited use of sea kayaks and gear, and access to multiple hiking trails.

-The two “unplugged” yurts—set about 100 feet away from each other—each come with a queen-size bed and full size sofa bed, a table and chairs, linens, and a kitchenette—which has a two-burner stove, pots and pans, and staples like olive oil, salt, and pepper.
-(You bring the rest of your food, and ice to keep it cold in the supplied ice chest).
-The yurts also have bookshelves stocked with guidebooks, board games, cards, and copies of National Geographic with Alaska specific articles.
-Step outside to your own bathroom and hot-water-equipped shower house (which has a clear roof, giving you a nice view and complete privacy while you bathe).
+The four “unplugged” yurts—set about 100 feet away from each other— come with a queen-size bed and full size sofa bed, a table and chairs, linens, shower, heater, and a kitchenette.
+The kitchenette has a two-burner stove, pots and pans, and staples like olive oil, salt, and pepper.

 Water Taxi into the Wild

 Your stay starts by meeting up with Jason or Charity at the Seward Small Boat Harbor where you’ll board Shearwater Cove’s exclusive water taxi.
 On the way to Shearwater Cove learn about Seward and Resurrection Bay from your hosts, and keep an eye out for seals, otters, eagles, and jumping fish.